Dear Prospective Applicant:

 To foster a truly educational environment, we seek to create situations where students, faculty, staff and alumni can share in the value of all that the law school has to offer.
 You will interact with world renowned practitioners and some of today’s foremost legal scholars while gaining the skills to further make the judicial system more accessible for all.

-This year we have over 300 employers that have expressed a desire to hire students from our on campus recruitment program.
+This year many employers expressed a desire to hire students from our on campus recruitment program.
 As a result our students are employed nationally and internationally in firms, government agencies, non-profits and policy positions.
 Therefore if opportunity is what you are looking for, it awaits you at Howard.